andyk/andyk.github.io/_posts/2024-05-08-ai-benchmarks-should-be-like-unit-tests.md

 efforts on high-leverage areas of improvement.

-[SWE-bench](https://swebench.com) is a good example. #1 on their leaderboard is currently 12.5%, and #2 is at than 3.8%.
+[SWE-bench](https://swebench.com) is a good example. #1 on their leaderboard is currently at 12.5%, and #2 is at than 3.8%.
 Can we build benchmarks like this for use-cases beyond software engineering?
 Maybe healthcare, finance, data science/eng., personal assistant, social influencer…?